How regulatory risk and growth go hand in hand

 Finding a future-proof solution to mitigate regulatory risk

 An eKYC solution, such as AI-driven ID verification is one way fintechs can ensure they are mitigating regulatory risks at almost any stage of their growth plans.
-These solutions are highly customizable, ensuring that fintechs are adhering to the necessary KYC requirements based on their license, technology uses, and geographies they operate in, and provide a seamless customer experience, a critical factor as fintech disruption has been the result of putting a good UX front and center.
-Solutions that can also similarly AML screening and monitoring with KYC can create a quicker, user friendly and memorable onboarding experience, ensuring fintechs keep ahead in the battle for user experience.
+These solutions are highly customizable, ensuring that fintechs are adhering to the necessary KYC requirements based on their license, technology uses, and geographies they operate in, and provide a seamless customer experience, which is a critical factor as fintech disruption has been the result of putting a good UX front and center.
+Solutions that can also similarly complete AML screening and monitoring with KYC can create a quicker, user-friendly and memorable onboarding experience, ensuring fintechs keep ahead in the battle for user experience.

-CX & UX Consultant for fintech and digital banking
+CX & UX Consultant for fintech and Digital Banking

 Connect with Meaghan on LinkedIn